Contributing

 in .nvmrc.

-For faster Rustdoc iteration, you can keep a sibling use-math checkout at
+For faster Rustdoc iteration, you can keep sibling checkouts for configured

 If ../use-math is missing, npm run build:api, npm run build, and